umutphp/umutphp/README.md

 ## Hi 👋,
 I'm Umut Işık, a software engineer 👨‍💻 who is passionate about web technologies and open source.
-I’m currently working at [Intenseye](https://www.intenseye.com/).
+I’m currently working as Engineering Manager at [Intenseye](https://www.intenseye.com/).

 <details>
   <summary>More...</summary>